mercadopago/devsite-docs/guides/wallet-connect/device-id.en.md

 ### 1. Add the security code

-To generate device IDs on your website, add the following code to your Checkout page:
+To generate Device IDs on your website, add the following code to your Checkout page:

 ```html
 <script src="https://www.mercadopago.com/v2/security.js" view="checkout"></script>
 ```

-### 2. Getting the device ID
+### 2. Getting the Device ID

-When you add the Mercado Pago security code to your site, a global JavaScript variable is automatically created with the name `MP_DEVICE_SESSION_ID`, whose value is the device ID.
+When you add the Mercado Pago security code to your site, a global JavaScript variable is automatically created with the name `MP_DEVICE_SESSION_ID`, whose value is the Device ID.

 If you prefer that we assign it to another variable, indicate the name by adding the attribute `output`, as in the following example: